epiusers-help/AutoDevCerts/README.md

 ## Managed Identities

 There will be a lot of references to Managed Identities in these instructions.
 What are they?
 They are basically service accounts where Azure manages the secrets on your behalf.
-The nice part about that is no secrets can be lost like API-KEYs and passwords since they are never transmitted.
+The nice part about that is no secrets can be lost like API-KEYs and passwords since they are never transmitted and one never has to periodically change passwords.

 ## Key Vault-Acmebot Installation

+Here are the instructions to install the Key Vault Acmebot solution.
+This is the piece that calls Let's Encrypt to provision certificates and places them into an Azure Key Vault.

 [Key Vault Acmebot Instructions](KeyvaultAcmebot.md)

 ## Azure Arc Installation

-To connect an on-prem server to Azure Arc is free.
-Microsoft makes its money by the Azure services one might use with the machine.
-Azure Arc provides many other capabilities like providing the same access as the Windows Admin Center but from the cloud.
+Azure Arc provides the ability to retrieve a certificate from Azure Key Vault and install it onto your on-prem server.
+Connecting an on-prem server to Azure Arc is free.
+Microsoft makes its money by the Azure services one might use with the connection.
+Azure Arc provides many other capabilities like providing the same access as the Windows Admin Center one uses on-prem but from the cloud.
 You can check Event Logs, monitor CPU and Memory usage, even perform Windows Updates.

 [Azure Arc Instructions](AzureArc.md)

 ## Install Kinetic

-Finally, install Kinetic to test the installed certificate with all of the modules using secured connections.
+Finally, we install Kinetic to test the trusted certificate with all of the modules using secured connections.

 [Install Kinetic Instructions](InstallKinetic.md)